planetlabs/planet-client-python/docs/source/api/reference.rst

 .. py:class:: Items()

-   Items is a Body that contains a FeatureCollection so when using `items_iter`, it will yield `Feature` GeoJSON objects.
+   Items is a Body that contains a FeatureCollection so when using `iterate`, it will yield `Feature` GeoJSON objects.

 .. py:class:: Searches()

-   Searches is a Body that contains an array of searches, so when using `items_iter`, it will yield `Search` JSON objects.
+   Searches is a Body that contains an array of searches, so when using `iterate`, it will yield `Search` JSON objects.

 Utilities